timweiss/WHALE-platform/backend/README.md

 ## Deployment

-For PM2-deployments, we can utilize peer-authentication to connect to the database.
+For PM2-deployments, we can use peer-authentication to connect to the database.
 An example PM2 environment is
 provided:

 ```js